• Skip to primary navigation

 Place a tablespoon of canola oil in the skillet and bring the oil to smoking on high heat.

-My infrared temperature gun had the temp at a little over 500°F.
+My infrared temperature gun had the temp at 450°F.

 A laser temperature gun (#ad), is a good tool to have for this.